jensbouma-codam/rand42/readme.md

    ```
    ./random_numbers
    ```
-   The program will generate random numbers, count their occurrences, and display the result in the terminal.
+   The program will generate random numbers, count their occurrences, and display the result in the terminal. :chart_with_upwards_trend:

-## License
+## License :scroll:

 This program is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute it according to the terms of the license.
+Feel free to modify and distribute it according to the terms of the license. :balance_scale: